 Want groceries for your 2019 Walt Disney World vacation?
-Using a grocery delivery service is an inexpensive way to get snacks and foods brought to your hotel.
-This post offers tips and a comparison of options, including Garden Grocer, Amazon Prime Now, plus other methods like Ubering to Trader Joe’s or Publix.
-It also details our first-hand experiences using Garden Grocer and other options we’ve used, plus potential hacks for getting groceries.
+Using a delivery service is a money-saving way to get snacks and foods brought to your hotel.
+This post offers tips, info, and a comparison of Garden Grocer, Amazon Prime Now, Ubering to Trader Joe’s or Publix, etc. (Last updated April 8, 2019.)

 These items are still cheaper than buying prepared items in the parks, and it’s a nice option to have in a pinch, but you really shouldn’t expect to go “grocery shopping” at your hotel.
 It’s impractical from both a cost and selection perspective.